Steve Borthwick: Coaching career

-On 15 December 2015, he was confirmed as England Forwards coach.
+On 15 December 2015, he was confirmed as the new England forwards coach.

-In October 2019, it was reported by BBC Sport that Borthwick's next role would be with Leicester Tigers following the 2019 Rugby World Cup.
-It was later confirmed he would join the club as head coach for the 2020–21 Premiership Rugby season.
-Next season, Borthwick led the Tigers to their eleventh Premiership title during the 2021–22 season.
+In October 2019, it was reported that Borthwick's next role would be with Leicester Tigers following the 2019 Rugby World Cup.
+It was later confirmed he would join the club as head coach for the 2020–21 season.
+Borthwick led the Tigers to their eleventh Premiership title during the 2021–22 season.

 On 19 December 2022, it was announced that Borthwick would take over as head coach of the England men's rugby team, replacing Eddie Jones.